patrickcping/pingone-go-sdk-v2/authorize/docs/AuthorizeEditorDataProcessorsXPathProcessorDTO.md

 NewAuthorizeEditorDataProcessorsXPathProcessorDTOWithDefaults instantiates a new AuthorizeEditorDataProcessorsXPathProcessorDTO object
 This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set

+### GetName

+`func (o *AuthorizeEditorDataProcessorsXPathProcessorDTO) GetName() string`

+GetName returns the Name field if non-nil, zero value otherwise.

+### GetNameOk

+`func (o *AuthorizeEditorDataProcessorsXPathProcessorDTO) GetNameOk() (*string, bool)`

+GetNameOk returns a tuple with the Name field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetName

+`func (o *AuthorizeEditorDataProcessorsXPathProcessorDTO) SetName(v string)`

+SetName sets Name field to given value.

+### GetType

+`func (o *AuthorizeEditorDataProcessorsXPathProcessorDTO) GetType() EnumAuthorizeEditorDataProcessorDTOType`

+GetType returns the Type field if non-nil, zero value otherwise.

+### GetTypeOk

+`func (o *AuthorizeEditorDataProcessorsXPathProcessorDTO) GetTypeOk() (*EnumAuthorizeEditorDataProcessorDTOType, bool)`

+GetTypeOk returns a tuple with the Type field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetType

+`func (o *AuthorizeEditorDataProcessorsXPathProcessorDTO) SetType(v EnumAuthorizeEditorDataProcessorDTOType)`

+SetType sets Type field to given value.

 ### GetExpression